-As reflected in the consolidated financial statements, the Company reported a net loss of \$1.6 million and cash used in operations of \$11.1 million for the year ended December 31, 2023.
-The Company's net inventory increased from \$42.1 million to \$77.3 million as of December 31, 2022 and 2023, respectively, primarily related to contracts with Sypris Electronics' aerospace and defense customers.
-Shipments to customers on certain of these contracts were delayed beyond the initial delivery dates, which negatively impacted the cycle time to convert inventory to cash during the year ended December 31, 2023.
-As a result, the Company experienced a liquidity shortfall in the fourth quarter of 2023 and the first quarter of 2024.
-The Company received the benefit of additional loans of \$5.0 million from Gill Family Capital Management, Inc. ("GFCM"), an entity controlled by the Gill family that beneficially owns approximately 14.6% of our common stock, to help the Company manage its liquidity during those periods.
+As reflected in the consolidated financial statements, the Company reported a net loss of \$1.7 million and \$1.6 million for the year ended December 31, 2024, and 2023, respectively and cash used in operations of \$1.1 million for the year ended December 31, 2023.
+The Company's net inventory increased significantly in 2023 primarily related to contracts with Sypris Electronics' aerospace and defense customers.
+Shipments to customers on certain of these contracts were delayed beyond the initial delivery dates, which negatively impacted the cycle time to convert inventory to cash.
+As a result, the Company experienced a liquidity shortfall beginning in the fourth quarter of 2023 and is continuing to aggressively manage working capital to improve liquidity.
+The shipment delays also contributed to an increase in trade payable balances with certain suppliers during 2023 and early 2024, The Company successfully negotiated amended payment and other terms on the past due balances with certain suppliers during 2024 and is continuing to work with suppliers to improve terms and maintain consistency in its supply chain relationships.
+The Company received the benefit of additional loans of \$2.5 million during year ended December 31, 2023, and \$2.5 million during the year ended December 31, 2024 from Gill Family Capital Management, Inc. ("GFCM"), an entity controlled by the Gill family that beneficially owns approximately 14.2% of our common stock, to help the Company manage its liquidity during those periods.
+Additionally, during the first quarter of 2025, the Company and GFCM amended the secured promissory note (the "Note") to increase the principal amount by \$3.0 million to \$12.0 million, extend the maturity dates for \$2.0 million of the obligation to April 1, 2026, \$2.0 million to April 1, 2027, \$5.0 million to April 1, 2028 and \$3.0 million to April 1, 2029 (see Note 12 to the consolidated financial statements in this Annual Report on Form 10-K).